Skip to main content

 The Recovery Math: What NNN Actually Costs

-A landlord marketing a space at "$22 NNN" and another offering "$30 gross" are both quoting rent — but they're quoting different things.
-To compare them, you need to calculate total occupancy cost for the NNN option.
+A landlord marketing a space at "$22 NNN" and another offering "$30 gross" are both quoting rent, but they are quoting different things.
+To compare them, calculate total occupancy cost for the NNN option.

 Take a 7,500 SF tenant in a 150,000 SF retail center.
 Their pro-rata share is 5%.